-Protagonist driving a motorcycle in the middle of a desert has front wheel shot from afar, causing him to halt his journey, much to his dismay
+The protagonist Tae-goo is driving shown a motorcycle in the middle of a desert, and has his front wheel shot from afar, causing him to halt his journey, much to his dismay

 Many similarities Leone's epic film, both make frequent use of sticks of dynamite in western settings, as well as the protagonist finding himself caught in the middle of a revolution , many characters appear to look just like John H. Mallory from the film, even so far as to appear to have the same pistol.